 7) Illex and Longfin squid are regulated under the Atlantic Mackerel, Squid, and Butterfish Management Plan.
 Seasons and limits may be adjusted by the federal government.
 Visit www.nmfs.noaa.gov for more details.

 8) Any commercial fisherman may catch and land up to 6,000 pounds of menhaden per day.
 Commercial fishermen with a limited entry menhaden commercial permit endorsement may take menhaden under the higher trip limits described in the table above.
 These trip limits are adjusted based on quota availability.
 The 1,000-pound bycatch limit applies once 100% of the menhaden quota is taken and the fishery is closed.
 When the bycatch limit is in effect, menhaden landings cannot exceed 5% the total weight of the commercial catch.
+Vessels taking this bycatch limit may not use or be rigged to use purse seines that measure greater than 150 fathom length or 8 fathom depth.
 The use of nets within inshore waters is prohibited without an inshore net permit.
 The use of small bait nets of no more than 250 ft is authorized exempt from this prohibition.
 Consult 322 CMR 4.02 for more details.

 9) Monkfish may be processed at sea into tails and livers and landed as such products.
 Monkfish tails must be 11 inches in length, and the total weight of monkfish tails may not exceed 536 pounds.
 The weight of monkfish livers must not exceed 25% the weight of monkfish tails being landed or 10% the weight of the whole monkfish being landed.

 10) Fish weirs are not subject to daily trip limits or closed fishing days.
 However, the combined landings of all fish weirs are subject to a 300,000-pound annual quota allocation.
 Trawlers may land scup 7 days per week.
+Trawlers fishing with mesh less than 5" are subject to a 200 lb possession limit from May 1 - September 30 and a 1,000 lb possession limit from October 1 - April 30.
 Hook and line and trap fishermen may land scup Sunday-Thursday during May; Sunday, Tuesday, and Wednesday in June; and then 7 days per week beginning July 1.
 The Winter I and Winter II periods are managed by the federal government, and seasons and limits are set by NMFS and complemented by DMF.

 11) Striped bass may be taken by hook and line gear only.
 Netting, spearing, and snagging striped bass is prohibited (G.L. c.
 130 §100B).
 High-grading and fillet striped bass is prohibited.
 Fishermen fishing under the authority of a commercial boat permit or lobster permit when fishing aboard the vessel named on the permit are subject to the 15-fish limit.
 However, fishermen fishing under the authority of a commercial boat permit or lobster permit when fishing from another location (e.g., shore or another vessel) are subject to the 2-fish limit.
 All Individual and Rod and Reel permit holders are subject to the 2-fish limit as well.
 The commercial striped bass open fishing days during the season are Monday and Thursday for all gear types.
+If an open fishing day falls on the 3rd or 4th of July or the quota remains open on Labor Day, the commercial striped bass fishery will be closed.
 Possession limits apply to both permit holders, regardless of the number of permits held, and vessels, regardless of the number of permits on board.